-2.3 Control of Corruption, Education and Training for Entrepreneurship in the areas of market analysis, product and service development, and business and financial literacy, enables entrepreneurs to establish and manage high growth ventures (Bowen and De Clercq, 2008; Danis and De Clercq, 2011; Jiménez et al., 2015).
+2.3.
+Control of Corruption, Education and Training for Entrepreneurship

+Entrepreneurship education and training have been widely recognised to enhance entrepreneurial activity levels (Gnyawali and Fogel, 1994; Levie and Autio, 2008; Fuentelsaz et al., 2015).
+In particular, a tertiary educational system that focuses on developing skills and competencies in the areas of market analysis, product and service development, and business and financial literacy, enables entrepreneurs to establish and manage high growth ventures (Bowen and De Clercq, 2008; Danis and De Clercq, 2011; Jiménez et al., 2015).
 Therefore, an educational system with the focus on entrepreneurship is more likely to equip entrepreneurs with the necessary skills for business design and growth strategies and consequently, enable them to better exploit entrepreneurial opportunities in the market (Levie and Autio, 2008; Fuentelsaz et al., 2015).